Smollett's grandmother asks judge not to send him to prison

 Smollett, who knew the men from his work on the television show “Empire” that filmed in Chicago, testified that he did not recognize them and did not know they were the men attacking him.

-During the hearing, Smollett will be allowed to make a statement.
+During the hearing, prosecutors and Smollett’s attorneys will get a chance to present witnesses and allow Smollett to make a statement.
 He could repeat some of the things he told jurors during the trial about how he was simply a victim of a violent crime.

 Smollett could also tell the judge as he told jurors about his extensive history of volunteering and donating to charitable causes.
 And he could say that the fact that the case left his career in shambles is punishment enough for him avoid custody.